 accompaniment to a very simple tune.
 This accompaniment then came the main

 theme of the piece and also the finale.
-After sorting out the instrumentation
+After sorting out the instrumentation and

-the ranges of each instrument I literally started with a blank score and
+the ranges of each instrument I literally started with a blank score and worked

 the whole thing out on a piano.
 It took ages!
-It is fair to say that this
+It is fair to say that this was

-probably the only time I could have done this - I couldn't imagine working
+probably the only time I could have done this - I couldn't imagine working this

 way now.
 I thought about every part individually - I believe it is common